DevCharlesJ/Mirror/README.md

 - 'getconnectioninfos' => Returns A List of (ip address, port) for each active streamer connected to the server

 ### TestApp.py
 TestApp.py is a simple GUI application that graphically showcases the potential of an observer (for streamed images).
-The app will show a list of streamer connections which you can click and view the image stream.
+The app will show a list of streamer connections which you can click to view its image stream.
 The list is refreshed every 10 seconds.
 PyQt6 is required for the application to run